Skip to main content

 New York

 Among the highest in the nation.
 Housing costs consume disproportionate income.
 Space is a luxury.
-Everyday expenses—dining, transportation, childcare—carry significant premiums.
+Everyday expenses such as dining, transportation, and childcare carry significant premiums.

 Atlanta